bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 James O'Beirne: 01:07:00

-Well, it's funny you mentioned the insurance stuff because I think, I don't want to put words in his mouth, but I think I recall Rob from Anchor Watch really expressing a lot of support for a proposal like this, this proposal particularly.
+Well, it's funny you mentioned the insurance stuff because I think, I don't want to put words in his mouth, but I think I recall Rob from AnchorWatch really expressing a lot of support for a proposal like this, this proposal particularly.
-And for anybody who isn't familiar, Anchor Watch proposes to be in the business of insuring theft.
+And for anybody who isn't familiar, AnchorWatch proposes to be in the business of insuring theft.
 So if you set up a wallet, per some specification that they would give you, they'll say, okay, this is like a good enough setup that we're going to actually insure this against law.
 So if those coins somehow get stolen, we pay you out.
 I don't know too much about their company, but I know, something like this makes, de-risks them quite a bit because if there's like super high security, then, they're gonna have fewer payout events.